 The Best Trees for Planting in Vermont

 Good considerations for tree choices for Vermonters will always include species that are highly adaptable to the unique climate of the varied hardiness zones; trees that can thrive in zones 3-5.

 If you live in Vermont’s colder regions you will need to choose from our most hardy trees that can easily withstand colder climes, such as the Hybrid and Lombardy Poplars or the stunning Juniper Wichita Blue.
 Our Red Maples also thrive in colder zones.

 If you have a lake or pond on your property and you want to enhance its natural beauty, our Weeping Willow is just the thing.
 This graceful tree is an easy to grow shade tree and will provide a sweeping canopy for years to come.
 This is a quick and economical way to add character to any landscape.

 A Large Variety of Trees for Vermont

 Wherever your location, from St. Albans to Manchester, Guildhall to Newfane or Burlington to Chelsea, our Vermont tree options provide something for every taste and climate zone throughout the state.
 You can count on our experts to help you find the perfect trees and shrubs for you.

 Tunbridge is the official state soil of Vermont.
-This dark, sandy loam formed back in the Wisconsin-age glacial till and is well drained.
+This dark, sandy loam formed back in the Wisconsin-age glacial till and is well-drained.
 It is a deep soil and is found throughout most of the state.
 It is named after the town of Tunbridge, Orange County, Vermont.
-It is a suitable soil for growing trees and shrubs.
+It is suitable soil for growing trees and shrubs.